datacarpentry/sql-socialsci/_episodes/08-The SQLite command line.md

 It is imprtant to remember the .sqlite suffix, otherwise a new database simply called SN7577 would be created

 4. Once the database is opened you can run queries by typing directly in the shell.
-Unlike the plugin, you must terminate your select command with a ";".
-Although easy to forget, it generally works to your advantage as it allows you to split a long query command across lines as you did in the plugin
+Unlike in DB Browser, you must always terminate your select command with a ";".
+This is how the shell knows that **You** think the statement is complete.
+Although easy to forget, it generally works to your advantage as it allows you to split a long query command across lines as you did in the DB Browser application.

 ![SQLite shell query example](../fig/SQL_08_SQLite_shell_query_example.png)